devpatony/aiml_defi_credit_scoring_system/PROJECT_COMPLETION.md

 ##  DeFi Credit Scoring System - Successfully Completed

-Your DeFi credit scoring system has been successfully implemented and executed on your Aave V2 transaction data.
+This DeFi credit scoring system has been successfully implemented and executed on your Aave V2 transaction data.
 Here's what was accomplished:

 ### Data Processed
 - **100,000 transactions** from your 'user-wallet-transactions.json' file